 8. Re-checked Old Searches

 Online record collections are added to all the time.
 Similarly mis-transcriptions are gradually corrected.
 It’s also easy to miss clues whilst searching.
 Especially when tired and frustrated.
 That’s true for both on and offline research.
-If your last online search of a record collection was over a year ago, than I’d say it’s worth re-checking.
+If your last online search of a record collection was over a year ago, then I’d say it’s worth re-checking.
 It might be harder to recheck offline sources, but at least re-read your notes.
 Is there a clue you missed?
-Like a maiden name, you weren’t aware of when you first searched?
+Like a maiden name that you weren’t aware of when you first searched?
 Oh and lastly, make sure you update your notes with the date of your re-check!

 9. Go Original